relaxdiego/python-based-operator/README.md

 If you need to make changes to the code, just press `Ctrl-C`, edit the code, then run `make deploy-dev` again.

+If you need something more streamlined than this, [Okteto](https://okteto.com/blog/how-to-develop-python-apps-in-kubernetes/) might be something of interest to you.

 #### Force Re-Install Depedencies and Uninstall the Operator

 Run the following